rjn32s/Job-Finder-agent/README.md

   cd frontend
   npm run dev
   ```
   This will start the Next.js app on http://localhost:3000
+  TEST CI/CD